The Night House: Plot

 Beth finds the bookstore where Owen bought the books and encounters Madelyne, one of the women from Owen's photos, who denies sleeping with him.
-Beth visits Claire who asks her to spend a few days away from the house.
-She agrees and heads home to pack, where she threatens the ghost in the house.
-Madelyne arrives and tells Beth how Owen invited her to the reverse house.
-When Owen kissed her, he attempted to choke her, but apologized after she panicked and drove her back home.
+Madelyne tells Beth how Owen had invited her to the reverse house.
+He kissed her, then attempted to choke her, but apologized after she panicked, and drove her back home.
 A drunk Beth visits the reverse house, and under the floorboards finds the bodies of the women Owen had photographed.

-An invisible force caresses Beth and she hugs it, mistaking it for Owen's spirit.
-The spirit reveals that it is not Owen and shows her visions of Owen attacking and murdering the women.
-The entity drags her through the house, reveals that it is what Beth saw when she died in the car accident, and identifies itself as "Nothing".
-It explains that it tried to convince Owen to kill Beth to bring her back to the afterlife, but he resisted.
-Instead, Owen built the reverse house and murdered the Beth-lookalikes to try to trick Nothing, but Nothing realized the trick.
-It then traps Beth in a position like the statue that she had retrieved from the reverse house earlier.
+An invisible force manifests physical signs of itself, as it caresses Beth.
+Mistaking it for Owen's spirit, she hugs it back.
+The spirit is not Owen; and it violently shows her visions of Owen murdering the Beth lookalikes.
+Using Owen's likeness to communicate "Nothing" is revealed to be a manifestation of Death itself, which tried to convince Owen to return Beth to the afterlife by killing her.
+Owen's construction of the reverse house and murder of the lookalikes tricked death, though only temporarily.
+In response to her previously escaping it in her near-death experience, and having driven Owen to suicide, it is now stalking Beth directly.
+It traps her in a position like the statue she had retrieved earlier.

 In the morning, Claire arrives and sees evidence of a fight in the house.
-Discovering the gun Owen used to kill himself is gone, she rushes out to the dock with Mel, where they find Beth floating out in the boat with the gun.
-In Nothing's dimension, the entity tries to convince Beth to join it by killing herself, but Beth decides to put the gun down and not commit suicide.
-As soon as she moves the gun away from herself, Beth returns to the real world, where Claire is swimming toward the boat to save her.
+She rushes out to the dock with Mel, where they find Beth out in the boat with Owen's gun.
+In Nothing's dimension, the entity tries to convince Beth to join it by killing herself, but Beth puts the gun down, deciding not to commit suicide.
+As soon as she moves the gun away from herself, she returns to the real world, where Claire is swimming toward the boat to save her.
 Once ashore, Beth sees the outline of the entity in the boat.
-Mel asks her what she is staring at and says, "There's nothing there," to which Beth replies, "I know".
+Mel says, "There's nothing there," to which Beth replies, "I know".

+Symbolism

+The living room of the first house is adorned in Welsh tapestry, the reversed house was designed in such a way which resembled a Caerdroia; a maze found in Welsh mythology, the Caerdroia's intention is to trap bad spirits within the house.